-This peak is found on pages 365 to 366.
+Climbing and access information is on Pages 365-366 of the book.
 Matt Durrant provided the peak description and access and route article found below below.
 Below Matt’s article you will find Livingston Douglas’ 2018 route descriptions.
+USGS Paris Peak.
 Updated October 2018

 Bloomington Peak by Matt Durrant

 Bloomington Peak is a large conical mountain just east of the crest of the Idaho portion of the Bear River Range.
-It is about 9 miles west of the small town of Bloomington, Idaho and sits at the head of Bloomington Canyon and forms the divide between the South and Middle Forks of it.
-Bloomington Peak offers exceptional views of the entire Bear River Range with every major peak visible except Logan Peak, in Utah.
-It has the best view of Paris Peak by far and also offers and amazing view of Bloomington Lake and St. Charles Mountain which are on the opposite side of Bloomington Canyon.
+It is located about nine miles west of the small town of Bloomington, Idaho and sits at the head of Bloomington Canyon.
+It forms the divide between the South Fork and Middle Fork of the canyon.
+Bloomington Peak offers exceptional views of the entire Bear River Range with every major peak visible except for Logan Peak in Utah.
+It has the best view of Paris Peak and also offers an amazing view of Bloomington Lake and Saint Charles Mountain, which are on the opposite side of Bloomington Canyon.

-Although this peak is not technically difficult it does offer a rewarding and beautiful climb.
-All approaches are relatively smooth except for the north side which is nearly vertical in some places and offers a series of cliff bands and rugged rock.
+Although this peak is not technically difficult, it offers a rewarding and beautiful climb.
+All approaches are relatively smooth except for the north side, which is nearly vertical in some places and offers a series of cliff bands and rugged rock.
 There is a large cirque at the base of the north side.
-Climbing from this direction could offer many more challenges and could border on a class 3 climb in some places.
+Climbing from this direction could offer many more challenges and could border on a Class 3 climb in some places.
 The most feasible route would be from the south.
 There is no trail and the brush is quite thick in some places so it will be a bushwhack from any direction.
-The base of the mountain is at about 8000 ft. from all directions so there is a little more that 1300 ft. of elevation gain in less than a mile.
+The base of the mountain is at about 8,000 feet from all directions, so there is a little more than 1,300 feet of elevation gain in less than a mile.

 Bloomington Peak Routes and Updates by Livingston Douglas

 The Paris Peak Trailhead no longer has restrooms, only a large trailhead signboard and a small corral for horses.
-While the statement is made that “the most feasible route would be from the south”, no specifics are provided.
+While the statement is made that “the most feasible route would be from the south,” no specifics are provided.
 This is a big mountain and, on its southern aspects, the mountain has shoulders, gullies, open terrain (desert scrub), and sections of forest (pines and/or aspens).
-There are many ways to skin this cat from the south, but none are specifically discussed.
+There are many ways to skin this cat from the south but none are specifically discussed in the book.

 Southeast Spur/East Ridge, Class 2

-Drive up Bloomington Canyon Road/FSR-409 from Highway 89 at the south end of Bloomington, ID.
+Drive up Bloomington Canyon Road/FSR-409 from US-89 at the south end of Bloomington, ID.
 At 7.9 miles, turn LEFT to stay on FSR-409.
-At 10.3 miles, you reach Telegraph Flat at a road junction with FSR-1064/Telegraph Flat.
+At 10.3 miles, reach Telegraph Flat at a road junction with FSR-1064/Telegraph Flat.
 The elevation at this road junction is 8,037 feet.
+Park here.

-From the road junction at Telegraph Flat, bushwhack NNE through tall, thick desert scrub and a few short sections of thick aspens to reach the Southeast Spur at 8,250 feet.
-Scramble NW up the rounded spur on open terrain (thick desert scrub) to reach much easier, sparser, shorter scrub at 8,700 feet.
-Continue climbing NW to reach Point 8960+ at a ridge juncture.
-At this juncture, the Southeast Spur and the Northeast Ridge join to form the summit’s East Ridge.
+From the road junction at Telegraph Flat, bushwhack north-northeast through tall, thick desert scrub and a few short sections of thick aspens to reach the southeast spur at 8,250 feet.
+Scramble northwest up the rounded spur on open terrain (thick desert scrub) to reach much easier, sparser, shorter scrub at 8,700 feet.
+Continue climbing northwest to reach Point 8960+ at a ridge juncture.
+At this juncture, the southeast spur and the northeast ridge join to form the summit’s east ridge.
 Unlike the ridge and spur leading up to it, this juncture is forested.

 The summit of Bloomington Peak is just a minor hump.
 Several ground boulders protrude modestly above the ground and serve as the high point.
 The highest of these boulders is the true summit and has a small cairn atop it.
 I added a few more pieces of talus to the summit cairn but found no summit register.
 When viewed from afar (e.g., from the top of Saint Charles Mountain), Bloomington Peak seems to have a tall cairn atop it.
 It has no such thing.
 What you are seeing is a nearby 10-foot tall pine tree with two trunks!

-[Note: You might be tempted to start this climb along FSR-409 about 0.3 miles NE of Telegraph Flat, but the bushwhack from that point is through a miserable section of thick aspen trees with lots of blowdown and aspen branches that either tangle up your feet or poke at your body parts.
-I don’t think it’s a good option, even though it is a more direct way to get up onto the Southeast Spur.]
+Note: You might be tempted to start this climb along FSR-409 about 0.3 miles northeast of Telegraph Flat, but the bushwhack from that point is through a miserable section of thick aspen trees with lots of blowdown and aspen branches that either tangle up your feet or poke at your body parts.
+I don’t think it’s a good option, even though it is a more direct way to get up onto the southeast spur.

-From the summit of Bloomington Peak, you have a birds-eye view down the South Face.
-To descend the South Shoulder, the line of descent aims straight at a road junction on Telegraph Flat Road/FSR-1064 about 0.6 miles SW of the 8,037-foot road junction you are parked at.
-There is a prominent gully directly to the E of the South Shoulder.
+From the summit of Bloomington Peak, you have a birds-eye view down the south face.
+To descend the south shoulder, the line of descent aims straight at a road junction on Telegraph Flat Road/FSR-1064 about 0.6 miles southwest of the 8,037-foot road junction where you are parked.
+There is a prominent gully directly east of the south shoulder.
 This gully becomes more evident after you descend 300-400 feet from the summit.
-The South Shoulder is somewhat ill-defined and, many times, feels more like a face.
-But, as the USGS map shows, it IS a legitimate shoulder, albeit a gently rounded one.
+The south shoulder is somewhat ill-defined and, many times, feels more like a face.
+But, as the USGS map shows, it IS a legitimate shoulder, albeit a gently-rounded one.